Orthopaedic Therapy Residency

 The USF Health SPT&RS appreciates the efforts of working physical therapists to advance the quality and knowledge of their careers for both patient and professional benefits.
 However, we are able to offer our residency programs as a full-time experience only.
 The time required for completing the program precludes other part-time or full-time work, so residents are not permitted to hold other employment.

-Currently, residents practice at the USF Health Physical Therapy Center.
+Currently, residents practice at the USF Health Physical Therapy Center and Lakeland Regional Health clinics.

 USF Health SPT&RS Orthopaedic Residency program is a university-based program that provides residents with a comprehensive curriculum of didactic and clinical education that will transform them into evidence-based practitioners who are ready and able to advance patient care and the physical therapy profession.
 Residents will receive 1:1 mentorship, utilize advanced knowledge courses and participate in seminar discussions, participate in Orthopaedic and Internal Medicine clinics, and gain experience in academic teaching through the SPT&RS Doctor of Physical Therapy program.
 The resident will also engage in self-directed learning and community service as a preceptor for DPT students in the pro bono BRIDGE Clinic.
 In addition to clinical practice, our residents are trained with a focus on education, research, and leadership.